polkadot-fellows/xcm-format/proposals/0000-create-asset-instruction.md

 CreateAsset {asset: MultiAsset, owner: MultiLocation}
 ```

 The `CreateAsset` instruction allows for the creation of a single asset.
-This can be a fungible or non fungible asset.
+This can be a fungible or non-fungible asset based on the specification of the `asset` field.

+The `owner` field is a MultiLocation representation of the owner of the to be created asset.

 ## Security considerations
+The XCVM implementation has to check if the origin is allowed to create this asset.

 ## Impact
 The impact of this proposal is Low.
 It introduces a new instruction, so XCVM implementations have to be updated.